 How do mutual funds work?

 Money market fundsThese types of funds invest primarily in treasury bills and other high quality, low risk short-term investments.
-Offering stability and minimal risk, money market funds deliver returns in the form of regular monthly distributions that are typically better than those of a traditional bank account.
+Offering stability, minimal risk and preservation of capital money market funds deliver returns in the form of regular monthly interest income that are typically higher than those of a traditional bank account.
 Investors looking to meet short-term goals or access funds in case of emergency often choose money market funds as an investment solution.

-Fixed income fundsBy investing in fixed income securities such as mortgages, bonds and preferred shares, fixed income funds offer regular cash flow while preserving capital.
+Fixed income fundsBy investing in fixed income securities such as mortgages, bonds and preferred shares, fixed income funds can provide a predictable source of income and help to preserve capital.
 These funds typically distribute interest income and provide potential for capital gains.
 Fixed income funds may also be used as a way to diversify an investment portfolio.

-Balanced funds hold a combination of equities, fixed income and money market investments.
+Balanced funds and portfolio solutionsBalanced funds hold a combination of equities, fixed income and money market investments.
 The portfolio manager adjusts the asset mix based on the objective of the fund and their view of the economy.
 Investors receive distributions in the form of interest, dividends and capital gains.

-Equity funds invest in the stocks of public companies.
+Equity fundsEquity funds invest in the stocks of public companies.
 These companies range in size from large to small, or both, and can be located in Canada only, the United States only, other specific countries or all countries.
 Equity funds may also focus on companies in certain sectors such as energy, gold or financials.
 These funds are ideal for investors looking for potential growth over the long term.